Stop retyping recipes

 Start baking without the eggs

 The biggest mistake is treating all egg substitutes as interchangeable.
-They're not.
-A flax egg in a sponge cake gives a different outcome than a flax egg in chocolate chip cookies.
-Read the recipe with egg function in mind, pick accordingly, and adjust the sugar and leavening as needed.
+A flax egg in a sponge cake behaves differently from one in chocolate chip cookies.
+Read the recipe with the egg's function in mind, choose one starting substitution, and change only one variable at a time.

 Sources